Sovetnikov/client_python/README.md

 This prometheus client has ability to store all metrics in django cache.
 Just set environment variable "prometheus_django_cache" to django cache name, like "default".

+Gauge has new mode "last" - only last value is collected.

 ## Internals
 Each process has separate metrics storage in one cache entry.
 Each process is identified by hostname+pid.